RyoTune/Pyloaded/README.md

 ___
 **Creating Your Function**

-When making your function, it's **strongly recommended** to add the correct type to each parameter like in the example `a: long, b: long, id: int`.
+When making your function, it's **strongly recommended** to add the correct type to each parameter like in the example `a: long, b: long, cueId: int`.

 By default, all parameters are treated as `nint`, which in technical terms means it will pull the value of the full register.
 This puts you at risk of getting junk data when the original function normally wouldn't.